About Our Entrepreneurship Faculty And Research

 Rice Business has been consistently ranked among the top 10 graduate entrepreneurship programs in the nation, reflective of the depth and breadth of resources for entrepreneurs during their time at Rice and beyond.
-We are proud to be ranked the #1 Graduate Entrepreneurship Program for the fourth year in a row this year by Princeton Review and Entrepreneur Magazine.
+We are proud to be ranked the #1 Graduate Entrepreneurship Program for the fifth year in a row this year by Princeton Review & Entrepreneur Magazine.

 Entrepreneurship classes emphasize a combination of mindset and skillset and focus on multiple stages of the entrepreneurial process.
 Classes include The New Enterprise, Enterprise Acquisition, The Social Enterprise and more, tailored to a wide range of interests.

 In addition, entrepreneurship students have the opportunity to engage with an array of industries in novel ways.
 In courses such as Healthcare Entrepreneurship and Innovation, Rice Business students join Rice graduate students in bioengineering and physicians from Baylor College of Medicine to work at the intersection of their fields.
 Classes at Rice Business are accompanied by co-curricular resources for entrepreneurs, including workshops, lectures, mentor office hours and special events to cultivate connections between Rice entrepreneurs locally and nationally.

 Overview of the venture capital industry; the organization and operation of venture capital funds; investment methodology; monitoring and portfolio liquidation; leveraged investing; and specialized investments.